dabeaz/lifty/README.md

 no smarts built into it other than some basic defense to avoid cutting passengers in half.

-## Why?
+## Ideas

-Who among us hasn't needed a basic elevator hardware simulator?
-Nobody!
-That said, here are some possible uses of this software:
+Now that you've seen the simulator, what might you do with it?
+Here are some possible ideas:

 * **An evil class project involving elevators.**  If an elevator isn't so hard to code, then do it!
 Moreover, prove to everyone else that a) your code actually